uw-midsun/fwxv/build_system.md

 - `--project`: Specifies target project.
 Only required when running convenience commands or tests.
 - `--library`: Specifies target library.
 Only required when running convenience commands or tests.
 - `--test`: Specify test file to run.
+- `--sanitizer`: Specifies the sanitizer.
+One of `asan` for Address sanitizer or `tsan` for Thread sanitizer.
+Defaults to `none`.
+Note it only works on `x86` platform.

 # Future Improvements
 Features that would be nice to have in the future but haven't been done yet: